Raster Calculations and Raster Palettes | NDVI Calculator

 Move the Inspector to the output port of the RasterPaletteAdder, then run the workspace.
 View the output in Visual Preview.

-This particular image is of the City of Vancouver and the surrounding area.
-The dark blue is ocean or other bodies of water, the bright yellow patch in the upper left corner are clouds from our previous image, but yellow also indicates no or limited vegetation.
-The light green is minimal vegetation, particularly in the lower-left quadrant which would be the city itself, which is a rather green city in terms of trees.
-Then the far right side of the image is farmland and forests which are shown in dark green.
-To learn more about interpreting an NDVI image, see the Wikipedia page or the GIS Geography page for more information.
+This particular image is from the City of Vancouver and its surrounding area.
+The dark blue represents the ocean or other bodies of water.
+The bright yellow patch in the upper left corner is clouds from our previous image, but yellow also indicates no or limited vegetation.
+The light green represents minimal vegetation, particularly in the lower-left quadrant, which corresponds to the city itself, a rather green city in terms of its tree cover.
+Then, the far right side of the image is dominated by farmland and forests, which are depicted in dark green.